Commitment to Community

 - Support the Community.
 The current environment exacerbates the dichotomy between affluent and impoverished communities.
 This is due to a number of factors including lack of access to technology for virtual learning or remote work or the inability to work remotely.
 Couple this with a reliance on public transportation and underserved communities are disproportionately exposed to the virus.
 To help alleviate these pressures, we are seeing organizations give back to their local communities and the charities that seek to help these communities and those unable to protect themselves.
 They are also inspiring their employees to give back to communities and in doing so are strengthening corporate culture and demonstrating strong corporate citizenship.
 Some companies are providing free services to those who are underprivileged or unemployed, such as internet connection so that students have access to online learning.
 The notion of community support also extends to consumers.
 One company we spoke with is prioritizing safeguarding consumers over near-term profits by monitoring merchant practices and removing those seeking to exploit consumers (e.g., charging excessive prices for goods in high demand), thereby helping to build sustainable businesses.
 Organizations taking such action are sacrificing near-term profit to protect the integrity of their consumers and communities.

 - Communicate Freely.
 As the situation continues to evolve, organizations that have established and maintained consistent communication across all business channels have allowed employees to both express their concerns, as well as share best practices and new ideas.
 Some of the best solutions have come from the front line.
 For example, a supermarket employee suggested acrylic barriers between shoppers and employees and the practice has been widely adopted across grocery stores, pharmacies and food establishments.
-Companies that listen to their employees and customers and are more responsive to concerns will build a greater sense of trust with their constituents and emerge stronger on the other side of this crisis.
+Companies that listen to their employees and customers and are more responsive to concerns will likely build a greater sense of trust with their constituents and should emerge stronger on the other side of this crisis.